Map and transport information

 - Return ticket €5.90 - valid all day (see https://luas.ie/single-and-return-tickets.html)

 - Disembark at Bride's Glen (last stop), which is in Cherrywood Business Park

 - Approximately a 15-minute walk from stop to Eurofound

-Directions: When you exit the tram at Cherrywood, follow the path that goes down to the road (the only exit from stop).
-When you reach the road (Valley Drive), turn right and proceed until you reach a roundabout.
-Turn left at the roundabout and proceed until you reach a signal-controlled crossing point.
-Cross to the other side of the road and proceed in the same direction until you reach a bridge (N11 flyover).
-Continue across this bridge and when you reach the other side of the bridge, the entrance to Eurofound will become visible (on the far corner).
-Cross at the signal but be wary of traffic coming from multiple directions. www.luas.ie
+Directions: When you exit the tram terminus at Bride’s Glen, turn left and follow the road.
+Turn left with the road and continue straight.
+You will shortly reach a roundabout – go straight through this and continue until you leave the business park and reach the main road.
+Turn right at the main road and continue straight.
+You will shortly reach a bridge (N11 flyover).
+Continue across this bridge and when you reach the other side of the bridge, the entrance to Eurofound will be visible to your right.
+Cross at the signal but be wary of traffic coming from multiple directions. www.luas.ie.

 You can take the Dublin suburban train (known as the DART) from the city centre to Killiney station on the south-east coast, a 27 minute-walk to Eurofound [Google maps].
 Trains depart from any of the city centre stations – Connolly, Tara Street, or Pearse Street – approximately every 15 minutes.
 Please note that there is no taxi service from Killiney station.
 See route.

 Renting a car